tonib/kaichronicles/doc/README-mechanics.md

   on the section
 * **[WEAPON-ITEMS-CNT-ON-SECTION]**: The current count of available weapons on the section.
   Special items that are weapons too are ignored
+* **[WEAPONLIKE-CNT-ON-SECTION]**: The current count of weapons on the action chart.
+  Special items that are weapons too are included
 * **[BACKPACK-ITEMS-CNT-ON-ACTIONCHART]**: The current count of backpack items on the action chart
 * **[WEAPON-ITEMS-CNT-ON-ACTIONCHART]**: The current count of weapons on the action chart.